Zoo TV Tour: Effect on Pixies

+Legacy

-Future endeavours
+Subsequent endeavours

 As the tour drew to a close, U2 entered prolonged discussions about creating a Zoo TV television channel in partnership with MTV.
 This never materialised, but in 1997, MTV ran a brief miniseries called Zoo-TV, which featured Emergency Broadcast Network extending their tour role in creating contemporary surrealist satirical video.
 U2 endorsed the effort as a representation of what the tour would have been like as a news magazine, but their direct role was limited to providing half-financing and outtakes from the Zooropa album.
 Wired magazine said the series "pushe[d] the edge of commercial—even comprehensible—television".

 U2's subsequent concert tour, 1997's PopMart Tour, followed in Zoo TV's footsteps by mocking another social trend, this time consumerism.
 Paul McGuinness said the group wanted "the production [of PopMart] to beat Zoo TV", and accordingly, the tour's spectacle was a further shift away from their austere stage shows of the 1980s; PopMart's stage featured a 150 ft LED screen, a 100 ft golden arch containing the sound system, and a mirrorball lemon that served as a transport to the B-stage.
 Although critics were much less receptive to PopMart, in a 2009 interview, Bono said that he considers that tour to be their best: "Pop(Mart) is our finest hour.
 It's better than Zoo TV aesthetically, and as an art project it is a clearer thought."

 In 2005, during their Vertigo Tour, the group often played a short set of songs as a homage to the Zoo TV Tour—"Zoo Station", "The Fly", and "Mysterious Ways"—as part of the first encore; performances of "Zoo Station" included the interference in the background visual effects, and "The Fly" used flashing text effects on the LED screens similar to the Zoo TV visuals.

 Bono reprised the MacPhisto character during the band's 2018 Experience + Innocence Tour, using an augmented reality camera filter applied to his face.
 The band's creative team gave the character a new appearance after envisioning how 25 years of hard living would have changed him.
 As MacPhisto, Bono commented on sociopolitical events and movements of the time such as the Charlottesville rally.
 He punctuated these monologues by saying, "when you don't believe that I exist, that's when I do my best work".